martinjrobins/sabs-scientific-computing-linear-algebra/_episodes/01-gaussian-elimination.md

 eq3~ \rightarrow ~ eq1 + 2 \times eq3: & & &  7y &- &5z& = & 9
 \end{align}

+In this case the 2 coefficient for x in the first row is the *pivot*, and we are using this pivot value to convert the other two x coefficients in the rows below to zeros.

 \textbf{Gaussian elimination -- step 2} remove the unknown $y$ from the last equation:

 \begin{align}